hellbox/srob-migration/content/reviews/fun-food-and-fear-farley-mowat-and-the-lessons-of-never-cry-wolf.md

 name = "Fun, food, and fear: Farley Mowat and the lessons of Never Cry Wolf" title = "Fun, food, and fear: Farley Mowat and the lessons of Never Cry Wolf" dek = "In the 1940s, a young man named Farley Mowat traveled to northern Canada to study wolf attacks.
-What he discovered would inspire a classic story about the animals, fear, and expectations." twitterauto = "In the 1940s, a young man traveled to northern Canada to study wolf attacks.
+What he discovered would inspire a classic story about the animals, fear, and expectations." type = "Review"twitterauto = "In the 1940s, a young man traveled to northern Canada to study wolf attacks.
 He found something unexpected." reviews_byline = ["writers/benjamin-corey.md"] reviews_books = ["books/never-cry-wolf.md"] reviews_tags = ["reviews/fun-food-and-fear-farley-mowat-and-the-lessons-of-never-cry-wolf.md"]